ydkhatri/spotlight_parser/README.md

 # spotlight_parser
-This code reads and extracts data from spotlight databases on macOS and iOS.
+This code reads and extracts data from spotlight databases present on macOS and iOS.

 ## License
 GPL v3